icarito/physics-with-xo/6_history.md

 2. "Momento de Inercia", CORREA, J., GARCÍA, P., Julio de 1992 - ("Moment of inertia")
 3. "Ley de Faraday", CORREA, J., GARCÍA, P., Julio de 1992 - ("Faraday's Law")
 4. "Sistema masa resorte", GARCÍA, P., TERRA, L., Marzo de 1995 - ("Spring mass system")
-5. "Impulso y cantidad de movimiento", GARCÍA, P., TERRA, L., Agosto de 1995 - ("Impulse and momentum")
+5. "Impulso y cantidad de movimiento", GARCÍA, P., TERRA, L., Agosto de 1995 - ("Impulse and quantity of movement")

 Between the years 1992 and 1994 at the Physics Laboratory of Liceo Solymar N°1, whose coordinator was teacher Juan Francisco Pannone, and thanks to the help and precise instructions of teacher Pablo García, we built a "Dédalo" that our students used during their practical physics course.